grumps/claude-dotfiles/commands/rvc.md

 ### 5. Generate Review

-Use the template from `prompts/review-code.md`.
+Use the template from:

+@../prompts/review-code.md

 Include: